 - If you pump extra milk, in most cases, you can give it to your nurse to store for you.

-P.S.
-If you have end up having a baby in the NICU, be sure to check out this post – 20 NICU mamas helped me write it, and it’s full of practical advice on how to manage everything.
-You can pin it to refer back to here.
+Finally, if you have end up having a baby in the NICU, be sure to check out this post – 20 NICU moms helped me write it, and it’s full of practical advice on how to manage everything.